core Package¶

 The displacement vector is first rescaled so that the maxium atomic displacement is one Angstrom, and then multiplied by eta.
 Hence passing eta=0.001, will move all the atoms so that the maximum atomic displacement is 0.001 Angstrom.

-displ – Displacement vector with 3*len(self) entries (fractional coordinates).
+displ – Displacement vector with 3*len(self) entries in fractional coordinates.

-frac_coords – Boolean stating whether the vector corresponds to fractional or cartesian coordinates.
+frac_coords – Boolean stating whether displ corresponds to fractional or cartesian coordinates.

 max_supercell – vector with the maximum supercell size